dolphin-acoustics-vip/artwarp/README.md

 - Wendi Fellner

+## License

+ARTwarp is distributed under the terms of the GNU Lesser General Public License, version 3, as published by the Free Software Foundation.
+For details, please refer to the LICENSE file in the root directory of the ARTwarp distribution or see https://www.gnu.org/licenses/lgpl.

 ## References

 1. Buck, J. R. & Tyack, P. L. 1993.
 A quantitative measure of similarity for